 My earliest memories of watching wildlife date back to my young childhood, when my father would take me into the hills of Gloucestershire to look for reptiles, paddling in the local brook looking for fossils and wading through tall-grassed meadows in Wiltshire looking for butterflies.
-Sadly, my interest diminished over the following years, as more easily accessible distractions presented themselves as I grew older.
-Only in retrospect do I wish I could have maintained that interest in natural history at the same time.

 I currently serve on the Executive Committee of the Gloucestershire Naturalists’ Society – the natural history recording organisation for the county, formed in 1948.
 The Society also helps finance projects concerned with biological recording, education, public awareness and environmental or nature conservation within the county.
 I am also part of the core team behind the Gloucestershire Raptor Monitoring Group, responsible for the safekeeping and analysis of the county’s raptor records.

 You can find me on all the usual social media websites.
 Feel free to follow me to keep up to date with my work.